University Road, Clifton, Bristol BS8 1SP

 It is good practice to have phones turned off or in aeroplane mode during services .

-Some selected saints (AND FEASTS) of the coming days):- through the day
+Some selected saints (AND FEASTS) of the coming days)

 For those who wish to donate to our Parish online, our Facebook fundraiser can be found here: https://www.facebook.com/donate/453504039824339/?fundraiser_source=external_url